Antoni Comín: October 1, 2017 Referendum

-The Catalan independence referendum was held on 1 October 2017 despite being systematically warned from the Spanish Justice System as it was unconstitutional.
+The Catalan independence referendum was held on 1 October 2017, despite warnings from the Spanish Justice System that it was unconstitutional.
 Previously, until that date, several legal proceedings had been broken at the Catalonian Parliament, depriving non-separatists political groups of their rights as members of the Parliament.
 Like the other members of the government, he was removed from his position of Autonomous Minister of Health from the Government of Catalonia by the Spanish Government through the enforcement of article 155 of the Spanish Constitution of 27 October 2017.
 On 30 October, he was forced into exile to Brussels, together with president Carles Puigdemont and another three members of the government, Clara Ponsatí, Lluís Puig and Meritxell Serret.